georgio-sd/aws-articles/EKS-Load-Balancers.md

 # How can I create and manage load balancers in an EKS cluster?
+How can I create CLB/NLB/ALB in an EKS environment?

 ### Short description:
 EKS provides two loadbalancer controllers, which can be used to create and manage AWS load balancers.
-This article is a good introduction into the topic
+This article is a good introduction into EKS Load Balancers.

 ### Resolution:
 In this example we are going to exepose nginx deployment using differet types of load balancers: